nvangils/KEK-BT-XSUITE/README.md

 ## Support
-For any questions or further discussion, please contact nikita.zena.van.gisl@cern.ch with queries.
+For any questions or further discussion, please contact nikita.zena.van.gils@cern.ch with queries.

 For any questions regarding the lattice conversions, please contact john.salvesen@cern.ch